benjaminheng/knowledge-base/content/building-a-bike.md

 ### Handlebars + stem

-Consider getting a cheap adjustable stem to start with, to dial in the angle that feels most comfortable.
+- Consider getting a cheap adjustable stem to start with, to dial in the angle that feels most comfortable.
 As for length I'm leaning towards a shorter 60mm stem, considering that the CrossCheck frame has a relatively long reach by itself.

-Colors: Polished silver stem.
+- Colors: Polished silver stem.
 Polished silver handlebars.
 Black grips (or brown?).
+- If getting a steel stem, aluminum spacers will tend to be thicker and thus bulge out.
+Get steel spacers instead, such as [these from simworks](https://analogcycles.com/products/simworks-headset-spacers?variant=40095935135921)

 Handlebars: